hgf700/WarThunder_Map_Rangefinder/README.md

    To use **Automatic mode (A)**, download **Tesseract OCR** from:
    https://tesseract-ocr.com/#download

-   After installation, either:
+   After installation of OCR, either:
-   - place Tesseract in the project directory, **or**
    - add it to the system **PATH**.

-   > ⚠️ If Tesseract is not in the PATH, the installation directory must match (the default download route):
+   - download in the default download route:
-   >
      `C:\Program Files\Tesseract-OCR\`

    ![Auto scale](assets/6.JPG)